SinghTushar20/Learn-to-Code/06-Cool Things Computer Can't Do/03-Machine Learning/Data Analysis/Readme.md

 - Gathering Data
   - Collecting data to work on
+  - The data can either be given directly in a csv file or we need to collect it using API's or with Webscrapping or directly from the database.
 - Assessing Data
   - Finding number of rows and columns (shape)
   - Memory occupied by dataset, Data type of various column and checking for missing values (info())